MrBrok824/python-phonebook/README.md

 - When you add an entry it gets added to a SQLite database
 - When you lookup and entry it gets the entry details from a SQLite database
 - When you view all entries it gets them from a SQLite database

+Note: no_GUI_phonebook.py is the same application however it features no tkinter GUI.